 The Elizabeth G. Daughdrill and James H. Daughdrill, Jr. Professorships were provided by the Rhodes Board of Trustees in 1998 to recognize President and Mrs. Daughdrill's exemplary leadership and service to the college for 25 years.
 Dr. Timothy W. Sharp, Associate Professor of Music, holds the Elizabeth G. Daughdrill Chair.
-The James H. Daughdrill, Jr. Chair is held by Dr. Darlene Loprete, Associate Professor of Chemistry, and Dr. Terry Hill, Professor of Biology.
+The James H. Daughdrill, Jr. Chair is held by Dr. Darlene Loprete, Professor of Chemistry.